xma711/notebook/linux/linux_distros/gentoo/README.md

-installation
+Installation
 --------------

-follow https://wiki.gentoo.org/wiki/Handbook:AMD64 to install gentoo for linux 64.
+Follow https://wiki.gentoo.org/wiki/Handbook:AMD64 to install gentoo for linux 64.

-it is actually very similar to create a sd card for single-board computers like bbb and raspberry pi.
+It is actually very similar to create a sd card for single-board computers like bbb and raspberry pi.

-wifi
+Wifi
 --------
 need to configure the kernel as : enable the following option in the kernel config: